jungyeol-kim/V2X-simulations/README.md

 The V2V_simulations.R file contains both 1) the code for information propagation simulation based on a continuous-time Markov chain and 2) the code for numerically solving the corresponding set of clustered epidemiological differential equations.

-Once you open the file in RStudio, please fold the code (go to the menu bar and select: Edit > Folding > Collapse All) for easy navigation and then unfolded by clicking the caret.
+Once you open the file in RStudio, please fold the code (go to the menu bar and select: Edit > Folding > Collapse All) for easy navigation and then unfolded the section of interest by clicking the caret.

 The code is written in the following structure:
 - R Packages we use